Octacalcium phosphate: Case #1

-Case study #1 involved 60 male and female patients from nine hospitals ranging in age from 20 to 70 years old.
-All participants consisted of patients undergoing either sinus floor elevation, socket preservation, cystectomy of the jaw, or bone grafting at the alveolar cleft in preparation for a dental implant.
+Case study #1 involved 60 male and female patients, 20 to 70 years old, from nine hospitals.
+All participants were undergoing sinus floor elevation, socket preservation, cystectomy of the jaw, or bone grafting at the alveolar cleft in preparation for a dental implant.
 The study itself focused on testing the efficacy of bone regrowth for OCP/Col composites.

-For sinus floor elevation cases the procedures were separated into either one stage or two stage cases depending on the length between the alveolar crest and sinus floor (2 stage=< 5 mm and 1 stage=≥ 5 mm).
+For sinus floor elevation cases, the procedures were separated into one- and two-stage cases depending on the length between the alveolar crest and sinus floor (2 stage=< 5 mm and 1 stage=≥ 5 mm).
 For the one stage treatment the OCP/col composite was implanted into the alveolar space via sinus membrane elevation and the dental implants were then placed at the missing tooth region.
-Six months later the prosthetics were implanted into the one stage patients.
-For the two stage treatment the OCP/col composite implantation and the dental implantation were spaced apart by six months.
+Six months later the prosthetics were implanted into the one-stage patients.
+For the two-stage treatment the OCP/col composite implantation and the dental implantation were spaced apart by six months.
 Then six months after the dental implant procedure the prosthetics were loaded into the previously placed implants.
 Implants for sinus floor elevation patients were made of titanium and were not coated in any bioactive materials.

-For Socket Preservation cases OCP/col composites were placed into the tooth removal site and then sutured closed.
+For socket preservation cases, OCP/col composites were placed into the tooth removal site and then sutured closed.
 Six months post OCP/col implantation the dental implants were placed at the missing tooth site and six months later the prosthetics were loaded into the implants.

-For cystectomy cases, after the gingiva and periosteum were ablated, surrounding bone was removed, jaw cysts were extirpated and the missing bone was filled in with the OCP/col composite; finally the gingiva and periosteum were repositioned and sutured closed.
-Finally for alveolar cleft cases, OCP/col was placed into the alveolar bone defect and the defect was covered in gingiva and periosteum and sutured closed.
+For cystectomy cases, after the gums and periosteum were ablated, surrounding bone was removed, jaw cysts were extirpated and the missing bone was filled in with the OCP/col composite; finally the gums and periosteum were repositioned and sutured shut.
+Finally for alveolar cleft cases, OCP/col was placed into the alveolar bone defect and the defect was covered in gingiva and periosteum and sutured shut.

-For analysis histological and radiological analysis results were deemed "good" if newly formed bone was recognized and there was no histological abnormalities and if implant treatment passed six out of six inspections, whereas if the newly formed bone was minimal, unrecognizable, or the histological analysis was abnormal and implants received four or less points on the implant inspection, results were deemed as "poor".
-Histological analysis of sinus floor elevation for a patient within the two stage group showed newly formed bone at the site of OCP/Col implantation and no scar or inflammation cells were found.
-Table #1 displays the quantitative Bone width results for the four different groups within the clinical study.
+Histological and radiological analysis results were deemed "good" if newly-formed bone was recognized and there were no histological abnormalities and if implant treatment passed six out of six inspections.
+If the newly formed bone was minimal or unrecognizable, or the histological analysis was abnormal and implants received four or fewer points on the implant inspection; results were deemed "poor".
+Histological analysis of sinus floor elevation for a patient within the two-stage group showed newly formed bone at the site of OCP/Col implantation and no scar or inflammation cells were found.
+Table #1 shows the quantitative bone width results for the four different groups within the clinical study.